-But it?s more than an organizational question, the methods of democratic centralism flow from the key political task that the revolutionary party faces, namely the overthrow capitalism.
+For those who dont know what democratic centralism is it is the way that a revolutionary party organizes and makes decisions.
+But it’s more than just an organizational question, the methods of democratic centralism flow from the key political task that the revolutionary party faces, namely the overthrow capitalism.

 As we enter into periods of struggle the need for an organized party increases.
 Canon stated that the need for leadership and centralized direction are indispensable prerequisites for any sustained and disciplined action, especially in a party that sets itself the aim of leading the collective efforts of the proletariat in its struggle against capitalism.
-Without a strong firm central committee (NC) having the power to act promptly and effectively in name of the party and to supervise and coordinate and direct all its activities without exception, the very idea of a revolutionary party is meaningless nonsense?.
+Without a strong firm central committee having the power to act promptly and effectively in name of the party and to supervise and coordinate and direct all its activities without exception, the very idea of a revolutionary party is meaningless nonsense”.

-Experience in the class struggle has demonstrated that there are no absolute guarantees for the preservation of the principle of democratic centralism and no rigid formula that be set down in advance.
+Experience in the class struggle has demonstrated that there are no absolute guarantees for the preservation of the principle of democratic centralism and no rigid formula to be set down in advance.
 Lenin realized that the problem of applying the method of democratic centralism to different political situations can only be resolved in relation to concrete situation, tests, and experiences through which the movement passes.

 Under democratic centralism members, leaders and the party itself have rights and responsibilities.
 The leadership of the party must be under the control of the membership with its policies open to criticism, discussion, and rectification by the rank and file within the properly established forms and limits, and leading bodies themselves subject to formal recall or alteration.